 - Non-Human Head: The Televangelist units have TV sets for heads.

 - Privately Owned Society: Under "Corporatist Republic".

 - Rock Beats Laser: Played straight throughout most of the game.
-Your small, battle-hardened group of plasma tanks and rocket-wielding mecha can still get the butts handed to them by a large group of well-fortified, freshly-trained spearmen.
+Your small, battle-hardened group of plasma tanks and rocket-wielding mecha can still get their butts handed to them by a large group of well-fortified, freshly-trained spearmen, though they will take very heavy losses and be at a disadvantage.
 Averted by anything which is in space - such units and colonies cannot be harmed by anything except units which can actually fight in space.

 - Schizo Tech: Much like in the main Civilization games, this is bound to happen when a player runs away with a science civilization.
 Not satisfied with crushing enemy spearmen using your rocket-wielding mecha?
 Build space bombers and obliterate them from orbit, safe from the effects of Rock Beats Laser!

 - Slave Liberation: You can train Abolitionists and have them free slaves from other nations.
 The former slaves will automatically become full citizens of your closest city.

 - Space Plane: You can build several kinds of units that can launch themselves into space, including an actual Space Plane unit, and a unit called a Space Fighter.

 - Terraform: PW points can be spent to transform the landscape to your whims - which is important since certain terrain types, such as jungles and swamplands, prevent output-boosting tile improvements from being built.
 It's also useful since certain terrain types, when combined with appropriate PWs, provide massive boosts to a city's production/gold or food output.